yetisno/truecharts/README.md

 #### TrueTool vs HeavyScript

-TrueTool and HeavyScript are based, in essence, based on the the original (python based) TrueUpdate and TrueTool.
+TrueTool and HeavyScript are based, in essence, based on the original (python based) TrueUpdate and TrueTool.
 Then Support-Manager for TrueCharts, HeavyBullets8, ported this to Bash and started adding some additional logic and options for tasks we frequently needed our users to do, such as mounting PVC's.

 After a month or so, the TrueCharts Team officially started refactoring this expanded bash-port.
 Due to personal reasons, HeavyBullets by then decided to separate from TrueCharts after merging the TrueCharts refactor into his own work.
 The beauty of OpenSource.